Rad to Rad Learning: Increased Renal Uptake on Bone Scan

 Radiology Partners, through its owned and affiliated practices, is a leading physician-led and physician-owned technology-enabled radiology practice in the U.S. For the latest news from RP, follow us on X, LinkedIn, Instagram, YouTube and the blog.

-The Radiology Partners (RP) Body Imaging Subspecialty Division (NSD) presents our newest Rad to Rad Learning case.
+The Radiology Partners (RP) Interventional Radiology National Subspecialty Division (NSD)presents our newest Rad to Rad Learning case.

 Peer Learning Opportunity